hongphuoc6104/Find_Actor_In_Film/README.md

 `cluster_<id>` chứa tối đa 3 khung hình đại diện cùng với file `metadata.json` mô tả thứ tự xuất hiện, timestamp và bbox tương ứng để phục vụ việc xác nhận thủ công.

+## Gateway service

+The project ships with a small Express gateway (`gateway/server.js`) that proxies frontend requests to the FastAPI service and background ingestion worker.

+Set the following environment variables before starting the gateway:

+- `PYTHON_URL`: base URL of the Python API that serves recognition, movies and scene endpoints (for example `http://localhost:8000`).
+- `UPLOAD_DIR`: optional path where the gateway stores temporary uploads before forwarding them (defaults to `uploads` inside the project directory).
+- `INGESTION_URL`: optional full URL of the ingestion worker endpoint.
+When not provided, the gateway forwards upload jobs to `${PYTHON_URL}/ingest`.

+Available gateway routes:

+- `POST /api/recognize`: forwards image recognition requests.
+- `GET /api/movies`: retrieves the list of movies from the Python service.
+- `POST /api/scene`: requests an alternative scene for the current selection.
+- `POST /api/upload`: accepts a movie file, stores it temporarily and triggers the ingestion pipeline, returning the job identifier or status from the worker.